 Cal Youth Camps 25 Sports Lane, Berkeley, CA 94720

-This camp is a vendored camp with the regional center system as an out of home respite camp.
+This camp is a vendor camp with the regional center system as an out-of-home respite camp.
 If a camper qualifies for out of home respite, the regional center will cover 3:1 or 1:1 supervision.
 There are three summer camps for kids with autism: Main Camp, Outdoor Adventure Camp, and Travel Camp.
 Dates vary for each, and by age.